Skip to main content

 Leaving a tip for your stateroom attendant is not required by any means; however, it is customary that you do, especially if they have provided exceptional service.

-In fact, if you feel as though any other crew members have gone above and beyond at making your cruise memorable, you should plan on seeking them out to provide them an additional tip on the final evening.
+In fact, if you feel as though any other crew members have gone above and beyond to make your cruise memorable, you should plan on seeking them out to provide them an additional tip on the final evening.
 Running into them the morning of disembarkation is not guaranteed.

 Read more: Tipping on a cruise ship: Guide and what to do